 Add fresh gas at the start of the season

 Fuel system problems top the list of lawn mower malfunctions.
 Many of these, like gunked-up carburetors, are often caused by gasoline that's been left in the mower too long.
 Although fall is the best time to take preventive measures, you can at least get off to a good start in the spring by replacing the old gas in your tank with fresh gas.
 Photo 1 shows one method.

 Gasoline is highly flammable.
 Work outdoors or in a well-ventilated area away from sparks and flame.
 Wipe up spills immediately and store gas in approved sealed containers.
 To dispose of the old gas, call your local hazardous waste disposal site for instructions.

 Most mowers have a mesh screen over the outlet at the bottom of the tank.
 If you can see the screen through the filler hole, use an old turkey baster to suck up dirt and debris that may be covering it.

 Video: How to Change Oil in Lawn Mower

-Rick Muscoplat, an automotive expert at The Family Handyman, will show you how to change oil in your push lawn mower.
+Rick Muscoplat, an automotive expert at The Family Handyman, will show you how to change oil in your push lawn mower in our video tutorial.
 Changing your oil after every 25 hours of use will keep your engine healthy.

 Change your oil regularly